Openbank-Java-Bootcamp/Pilar-Midterm-Project_Banking-System/README.md

 | `POST`        | /api/admin         | Create an Admin                        | ADMIN         |Admin object|
 | `DELETE`      | /api/users         | Delete a user                          | ADMIN          |userId|

-Objects must be provided in the body of the request as raw and JSON format.
+Objects must be provided in the body of the request as raw and JSON format, as examples shown below.

 CheckingAccountDTO